Why do I need to buy a domain?

 A domain is like your website’s address on the internet—it’s the unique name people will type into their browsers to find your site.
 Just as a physical business needs a location, your website needs a domain to be accessible online.
 Owning a domain not only gives your site a professional touch but also makes it easier for visitors to remember and return to your website.
-Let’s walk you through the process of purchasing your very own domain.

 1. Search for Your Preferred Domain

-2. Use the search bar in the middle of the screen to enter the domain name you want.
+- Click on Domain Registration and use the search bar in the middle of the screen to enter the domain name you want.

 NOTE: Take your time when choosing your domain.
 It’s a key element of your online presence and should accurately reflect your brand.
 A well-chosen domain can leave a lasting impression and help establish credibility with your audience.